AKD08/MMP-Very-Early-Beta/README.md

 This is MMP (Minecraft Music Player) Current Version (Beta V1.0)
 pretty self explanitory
-takes a sec to load
+takes a sec to load needs to install the music
 WIP more updates coming soon
 Requires Python to work run the install.bat file included